k-stz/config-weaver-operator/README.md

 Other Features:
 - [ ] Analyze how the concept of Informers and workqueues impact Operator development.
 Is it just a performance feature?
-- [ ] WebhookServer: Inspect usecases in operator development
+- [ ] WebhookServer: Inspect usecases in operator development; Probably defaulting values and required fields
 - [ ] Leader Election: How can it be added to the manager setup, what pros and cons does it provide (complexity increase?).
-Does it increase complexity of the reconciliation logic and how does it relate the controller setup option `MaxConcurrentReconciles`
+Does it increase complexity of the reconciliation logic and how does it relate the controller setup option `MaxConcurrentReconciles`.
+I guess this is just for high-availability

 ## Description